kbingham/libcamera/Documentation/guides/pipeline-handler.rst

 classes.
 If the Pipeline handler supports an ISP, it can then also Initialise the IPA module before proceeding to the creation of the Camera devices.

-To each registered camera a set of image streams has to be associated.
 An image ``Stream`` represents a sequence of images and data of known size and format, stored in application-accessible memory locations.
 Typical examples of streams are the ISP processed outputs and the raw images captured at the receivers port output.

+The Pipeline Handler is responsible for defining the set of Streams associated with the Camera.

-Each Camera has instance-specific data represented by using the `CameraData`_ class, which you extend for the specific needs of the pipeline handler.
+Each Camera has instance-specific data represented using the `CameraData`_ class, which can be extended for the specific needs of the pipeline handler.

 .. _CameraData: http://libcamera.org/api-html/classlibcamera_1_1CameraData.html

-Define a ``CameraData`` derived class ``VividCameraData()`` and initialize the base ``CameraData`` class using the base ``PipelineHandler`` pointer.

-Add the following code after the ``LOG_DEFINE_CATEGORY(VIVID)`` line:
+To support the Camera we will later register, we need to create a CameraData class that we can implement for our specific Pipeline Handler.

+Define a new ``VividCameraData()`` class derived from ``CameraData`` by adding the following code before the PipelineHandlerVivid class definition where it will be used:

 .. code-block:: cpp